On teaching mathematics to gifted students: some enrichment ideas and educational activities: Dealing with failures.

 \section{Dealing with failures.}

-So far we have seen some strategies to engage gifted kids, and to get them interested in mathematics.
+So far we have seen some strategies to engage gifted kids and get them interested in mathematics.
 Now, we discuss an important topic, which is dealing with failures while learning mathematics.
-Unfortunately, this topic is often not given its due importance in a typical math-classroom.
+Unfortunately, this topic is often not given its due importance in a typical math classroom.
 While teaching a class of young students, the teacher asked a simple addition question.
-There were many students who raised their hands to answer the question.
+Many students raised their hands to answer the question.
 The teacher picked Danny and asked him to answer.
-Danny gave a wrong answer and as soon as teacher said no it's wrong, Danny started crying, and with tearful eyes he swiftly ran away from the class.
+Danny gave a wrong answer and as soon as the teacher said no it was wrong, Danny started crying, and with tearful eyes, he swiftly ran away from the class.
 Danny is an extreme example, but it is still true that many students run away from mathematics because they can not tolerate failure.
-Negative emotions associated to failure in mathematics, such as failure to answer a question class or low grades in the subject begin to affect the self-worth of an individual learner.
+Negative emotions associated with failure in mathematics, such as failure to answer a question in class or low grades in the subject begin to affect the self-worth of an individual learner.
 As a coping mechanism, they start to avoid mathematics as much as possible.
-This exacerbate the situation, and such students further fall behind in their mathematical learning goals.
-Later on many of such students become adults who are intelligent and successful in their professions, but they still resent mathematics and proudly proclaim that -``I'm not a math-person''.
-One remedy of this lies in the hands of teachers teaching young students.
+This exacerbates the situation, and such students further fall behind in their mathematical learning goals.
+Later on, many of such students become adults who are intelligent and successful in their professions, but they still resent mathematics and proudly proclaim that -``I'm not a math-person''.
+One remedy to this lies in the hands of teachers teaching young students.
 The teachers should emphasize that failure in mathematics is inevitable.
-Even professional research mathematician struggle in solving their problems.
+Even professional research mathematicians struggle in solving their problems.
 There are many open problems, some for several decades.
-Therefore it is important to enjoy the process of learning without any worry of failures.
+Therefore it is important to enjoy the process of learning without any worry of failure.
 This message should be conveyed to every young student of mathematics.